The complete TCPA express written consent checklist

 • One-to-one consent: The new rules require that consent must be obtained on a one-to-one basis.
 This means a consumer’s consent must specifically authorize communication from a single identified seller, rather than allowing blanket consent for multiple sellers or “marketing partners” as was previously allowed.

-• Contextual relevance: Marketing calls and texts must be logically and topically associated with the context in which the consumer provided consent.
+• Contextual relevance: Marketing calls and texts must be logically and topically associated with the context of the website in which the consumer provided consent.
 For instance, if a consumer provides consent on a car loan comparison website, this consent cannot be used for marketing unrelated products like loan consolidation.

 • Do Not Call (DNC) registry: The FCC has codified that the National DNC registry protections apply to text messages as well as calls.
 This reinforces the restriction against telemarketing calls and texts to numbers listed on the DNC registry.